What the law says about carrying knives and dangerous articles

 There are serious penalties for carrying a dangerous article without a lawful excuse.

-When you carry a knife or weapon other people may also quickly feel that you are a threat which may influence their behaviour negatively towards you.
+When you carry a knife or dangerous article other people may also quickly feel that you are a threat which may influence their behaviour negatively towards you.
 Nobody wins in this situation – when knives and weapons are involved in conflicts, the outcome is much worse than it would have been otherwise.

 Knives and other weapons don’t help protect the person carrying them because weapons escalate a situation rather than resolve it.